shopware/docs/products/guided-shopping/installation.md

 Except for the self-hosted service, we recommend using any cloud-based service.

 {% hint style="info" %}
 💡 We tested the service provided by [StackHero](https://www.stackhero.io/en/services/Mercure-Hub/pricing).
 Depending on the expected traffic, you can easily switch between the plans.
-For a small demo between few people at the same time, the “Hobby” plan is sufficient.
+For a small demo among a few people at the same time, the “Hobby” plan is sufficient.
 {% endhint %}

-Detailed below the minimum configuration needed for a working stack apart from project specific CMS configuration.
+Detailed below is the minimum configuration needed for a working stack apart from project specific CMS configurations.

 * **Set up CORS allowed origins** - In our case, it would be the domain where the Shopware PWA is hosted and available.
 For instance: `https://shopware-pwa-gs.herokuapp.com`(frontend).

-* **Set up publish allowed origins** - The domains which requests the Mercure service must be added to publish allowed origins else it gets rejected.
+* **Set up publish allowed origins** - The domains which request the Mercure service must be added to *publish allowed origins* else it gets rejected.
 For instance (HTTP protocol must not be included): `shopware-pwa-gs.herokuapp.com` (frontend) and `pwa-demo-api.shopware.com`(backend - API).

 * **Set up the publisher (JWT) key** - Set whatever you want.